 Agnes Bjorn will portray Vereena, a woman with a close connection to Nivellen in Andrzej Sapkowski’s “Witcher Saga” novels.
 Both Aisha Fabienne Ross and Mecia Simson will play sorceresses in the second season, with Ross playing Lydia and Simson playing the elf Francesca.

-Also among the confirmed cast additions is Thue Ersted Rasmussen as Eskel, a fellow witcher from the School of the Wolf, where Geralt trained.
+Thue Ersted Rasmussen was originally cast as Eskel, a fellow witcher from the School of the Wolf, where Geralt trained.
+However, due to scheduling concerns related to the COVID-19 pandemic, Rasmussen was forced to step down from the role.
+He was quickly replaced by Basil Eidenbenz, according to a Den of Geek report.
 Eskel is a key character in both the novels and the popular video game franchise they inspired, and one of Geralt’s closest friends.

-A few weeks earlier, the two remaining characters on the list were first reported to be joining the series.
+The two remaining characters on the list were first reported to be joining the series a few weeks before Rasmussen’s initial announcement.

 Peaky Blinders and The Bastard Executioner actor Paul Bullion (above) will portray Lambert, another witcher from the School of the Wolf.
 Lambert’s presence in season 2 suggests fans will learn more about Geralt’s early years and the training he endured to become a witcher.